Planning a Star Wars birthday party for your kid? May the force be with you.

-- Here is an impressive gallery of Star Wars cupcakes from Geekologie.com.
+- Here is an impressive gallery of Star Wars-themed cupcakes from Geekologie.com.

-- Cake pops are hot, and its no surprise that someone has already come up with a way to give cake pops a Star Wars twist.
+- Cake pops are hot, and it is no surprise that someone has already come up with a way to give cake pops an intergalactic twist.

-When choosing a color scheme for a Star Wars party, go with black, gray and white and add tan and blue accents, too.
+When choosing a color scheme for a Star Wars party, start with black, gray, and white.
+You can add tan and blue accents, too.
 Check out Natalie Putnam’s Star Wars party on Frosted Events for inspiration.

 Here are some easy party games that fit the Star Wars theme:

-- This idea comes from our Real Parties section, where we featured an 8-year-old’s Star Wars Party organized by his mom, Jessica, of the blog Balancing Everything.
-She engaged the kids in some “Jedi training” by handing out lightsabers made from cardboard tubes and balloons (blown up with regular air, not helium), and then instructing them to see how long they could keep the balloons from touching the ground using their sabers.
-Simple.
-Easy.
-Totally fun.
+- Try this idea from Jessica Wise of VeryMom: "Jedi Training."
+Hand out lightsabers made from cardboard tubes and balloons (blown up with regular air, not helium), and then instruct your guests to see how long they can keep the balloons from touching the ground using their sabers.

-- Organize a “Race through the Galaxy” obstacle course, where the guests must jump through hula hoops (planet rings), crawl under low netting or tables (Jedi training) and find a hidden object that gives the contestants light speed racing power, allowing them to skip a station.
+- Organize a “Race through the Galaxy” obstacle course, where the guests must jump through hula hoops (planet rings), crawl under low netting or tables, and find a hidden object that gives the contestants light speed racing power, allowing them to skip a station.